svanidzee/svanidzee/README.md

 Hello Everyone :wave:!
-I'm Irakli Svanidze, a passionate beginner on frontend web development who likes following best practices when doing Frontend Mentor projects and helping people by giving them truthful feedbacks.
+I'm Irakli Svanidze, a passionate beginner on frontend web developer who likes following best practices when doing Frontend Mentor projects and helping people by giving them truthful feedbacks.
 Besides coding, I also enjoy reading comics and playing video games

 I love building things with code, especially a website.I am learning on how to create websites to get a job as a Junior Frontend Web Developer.